emilygimm/carbonFootprintTracker/DesignDocuments/userStories.md

 ### Select predefined goals

-As a user, I want to choose from predefined sustainability goals so that I can get started easily.
+As a user, I want to choose from predefined sustainability goals based on my carbon footprint assessment so that I can get started easily.

 ### Edit Goals *